AaronOnosala/AaronOnosala/README.md

 # 💫 About Me:
-Accomplished Artificial Intelligence And Machine Learning Engineer with a robust background in mathematics and physics.
+Accomplished Artificial Intelligence And Machine Learning Engineer & Reasercher with a robust background in mathematics and physics.
 Expert in harnessing data-driven insights to address complex challenges, with a specialization in Artificial Intelligence, Machine Learning, Data Science And Data Analyst.
 With a demonstrated history of delivering impactful, data-driven solutions.
 Fluent in English and French, with exceptional analytical and problem-solving skills.
 Proven experience in leading AI and data-centric projects, committed to continuous learning and driving innovation in emerging technologies.

 ## 🌐 Socials: